bnarath/The-VBA-of-Wall-Street/README.md

 A section would be added if any of the ticker has an opening value = 0 To handle problems caused by division by zero, %change of those tickers will be dispalyed as 0% However, such a case didn't happen yet in testing

+Also, this solution doesn't need the data to be sorted.
+It can work on data of any order

+Please note that due to the library limitations on MAC (vba scripting runtime), more sophisticated datatypes like dictionaries were not used.